pierreforstmann/mop/README.md

 - <a href="https://github.com/pierreforstmann/pl-sql/blob/main/SAAS_README.md">PL/SQL package implementing schema as a service with definer rights</a>
 - <a href="https://github.com/pierreforstmann/pl-sql/blob/main/RFKH_README.md">retrieving foreign key hierarchy</a>

-SAAS code has been first published on my former Oracle blog in 2015 (excerpt still available on https://www.orafaq.com/aggregator/sources/469).
+Schema has a service code has been first published on my former Oracle blog in 2015 (excerpt still available on https://www.orafaq.com/aggregator/sources/469).

 ## Some interesting links about PL/SQL